About the Outpatient Surgery Center

 - Make Transportation arrangements to and from the Center.
 Arrange for an adult to be with you for the first 24 Hours after your surgery.

 - Notify your surgeon if you should develop changes in your health status prior to surgery (cough, fever, sore throat, flu symptoms).

 - After midnight, the day before the procedure, do not have anything to drink or eat (even water), unless instructed by your physician or anesthesiologist.
 Failure to follow these instructions may result in cancellation of your surgery.

 Prior to Your Arrival

-- Dr. Cruise’s office and/or anesthesiologist will call you the day before your surgery to answer any questions.
+- Joseph T Cruise, MD’s office and/or anesthesiologist will call you the day before your surgery to answer any questions.

 - Arrive at the Center one to one and half hour (as instructed at your pre-op) prior to your scheduled surgery.